auto-pi-lot/autopilot/docs/guide/installation.rst

 ---------------
 Now you will see a menu of potential scripts that can be run.
 Select the scripts you want to run, and then hit "OK".
 Note that even the simplest task ("free water") requires pigpio, so you may want to include that one.
-You can see the commands that will be run in each of these scripts with :func:`.setup_autopilot.run_script` and :func:`.setup_autopilot.list_scripts`.
+You can see the commands that will be run in each of these scripts with :mod:`.setup.run_script` in the :data:`.setup.scripts.SCRIPTS` dictionary.

 .. image:: ../_images/setup_scripts.png